 Speech & Language Therapy

-Helping parents worried about the speech of a child who can’t be understood or has difficulty reading or writing.
+Helping parents worried about the speech or language of a child who can’t be understood or has difficulty reading or writing.

 I have been trained as a speech and language therapist and as a linguist.

-My experience is in treating a wide variety of speech and language conditions in children and in adults.
+My experience is in speech and language therapy for a wide variety of conditions in children and in adults.

 I now specialise in the area where I have special training, experience and expertise – problems with the formation of sounds, words and sentences, where there is either no speech or language, or where the speech is limited or hard or impossible to understand.
 Linguistically motivated treatment gets the fastest results.